AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/src_traces.rst

 :ref:`passing_gpr` section of this manual.
 Projects marked ``Externally_Built`` in the closure are not instrumented or otherwise modified.

-The :option:`[OPTIONS]` of particular interest to this manual are those controlling the instrumentation of main units, if any are designated by the root project:
+A few :option:`[OPTIONS]` allow controlling the instrumentation of main units, if any are designated by the root project:

 :option:`--dump-trigger`
    selects the execution point at which the output of